JUNE 2020 MEETING

+JUNE 2020 MEETING

 There are three part-time administrative staff based at Parkers Farm; The Clerk, Business and Finance Officer and Deputy Clerk who, together with local Councillors, deal with matters of concern to local residents on a daily basis.
 There is also a part-time Facilities Caretaker/Cleaner who takes bookings for the Community Meeting Room and keeps the Town Council's premises clean and tidy.

-Birchwood Town Council is quite unique in that it has its own community maintenance resource currently made up of a full time Senior Maintenance Operative and seven Maintenance Operatives, two of whom are part-time.
+Birchwood Town Council is quite unique in that it has its own community maintenance resource currently made up of a full time Senior Maintenance Operative and six Maintenance Operatives, one of whom is part-time.
 They are on hand five days a week to tackle things such as litter picking, some landscape and horticulture maintenance, footpath gritting as well as many other jobs.

 From 2017 the team took on some additional, intermediate grass cutting on the Warrington Borough Council land located in Birchwood.
 This is done in between, and in addition to, the Borough Council's grass cutting schedule.